ReGIS-org/regis-stack/README.md

 this repo.
 Put your simulation scripts in the simcity-slurm/simulations/ directory with their respective .json description in the simcity-webservice/simulations/ directory.
 Check the documentation for more information on adding simulations to the system.

 Then, run a test infrastructure with
 ```
-docker-compose up --build
+docker-compose -f docker-compose-demo.yml up --build
 ```
-The sim-city frontend is now available on localhost.
+The sim-city frontend is now available on http://localhost:8008/.
+Commonsense is running on localhost:3003.

 The sim-city-webservice is now available on localhost/explore/ There is a CouchDB database running for tasks jobs on on localhost/couchdb/